chef/chef-web-docs/content/saas/get_started.md

 ### Setup Chef Credentials file

 To continue configuring Workstation with Chef SaaS, a credentials file must be created.
-This file will be updated with new credentials that are created later in the setup.
+This file will be updated with new credentials created later in the setup.

-1. On the workstation run: knife configure init
+1. On the workstation, run: `knife configure init`

 1. This will prompt you with several questions:

     * Enter the Chef Server URL provided in the Starter Kit (Example: mycompany-demo.saas.chef.io)

-    * For the existing username or clientname for the API, enter pivotal which is the Super User account provided in the Starter Kit.
+    * For the existing API username or clientname, enter pivotal, which is the Super User account provided in the Starter Kit.

-1. Ensure that the pivotal.pem file provided in the Starter Kit is copied to the ~/.chef directory before running any additional commands with Knife.
+1. Copy the pivotal.pem file provided in the Starter Kit to the ~/.chef directory before running any additional commands with Knife.

 The credentials file that gets created in the ~/.chef directory looks like as shown below: